code0nwheels/Dwellpy/docs/linux_setup_guide.md

 - ✅ Download and install Dwellpy from source
 - ✅ Create a launcher script in `~/.local/bin/dwellpy`
 - ✅ Add the launcher to your PATH
+- ✅ Create a desktop menu entry (appears in Applications menu)
-- ✅ Set up a systemd service for auto-start
+- ✅ Optionally set up autostart (asks for your preference)
 - ✅ Check for X11/Wayland compatibility
+- ✅ Detect desktop environment and optimize setup

 ### Supported Distributions
 - Ubuntu/Debian/Pop!_OS/Linux Mint